Codex-Management-Apps/Full-Stack-PMS/README.md

 ### Back End
 Change some env files in the backend and match it with your mysql credentials.
-To change navigate to backend/src/main/resources and there you find application.properties.
+To change, navigate to backend/src/main/resources and there you find application.properties file.
+Change this following information.
 ```
 spring.datasource.username= <INSERT MYSQL USERNAME>
 spring.datasource.password= <INSERT MYSQL PASSWORD>